alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 |3     | ACKNOWLEDGED!    | **0x99** (Responds to #2) |
 |4     | .................| ......................|

 Once a handshake is accepted by the master, it acknowledges it by sending **0x00** (a very bad choice for an acknowledge, it is the same as not sending anything!).
-The slave must also reply with **0x00**, in my tests the acknowledge happends twice (both master and slave send 0x00 two times in a row)
+The slave must also reply with **0x00**, in my tests the acknowledge happens twice (both master and slave send 0x00 two times in a row)

 **A complete handshake looks like this:**